ssteele/job-apps/README.md

 A couple of mock applications have been populated into the app to give you a sense of where to put things.
 The app will alert you what to name files with a click the appropriate icon/text.
 The basic workflow is to copy the filename text from the alert box, navigate to the appropriate folder in the jobs directory (postings, cover-letters, or resumes), and save a new file named from the copied filename.
 Note: new job entries must have a status of 'dream' or 'potential' when following the examples below.
 Otherwise the app assumes you don't want to save an archive of the posting, or that you did not send a resume or cover letter.

 Click on the lefthand date of a new entry to save a local copy of the job posting (must copy the original job posting page's source into the new file).
 Save cover letters and resumes for potential applications with a mouse click over the envelope and page icon outlines to the right.
 If your cover letter was, say, an email instead of a PDF, change the extension of the new file to 'txt' instead of 'pdf.'
-Later, we'll also save interviews by adding an entry to the interviews array (see code above) and clicking the spinning <i class="icon-refresh">: See Interview Pages section below for more.
+Later, we'll also save interviews by adding an entry to the interviews array (see code above) and clicking the spinning arrow: See Interview Pages section below for more.

 ###Easily Create Custom Resumes and Cover Letters (optional)